Model U.N. Club represents well at McGill Conference

 Grant from Center Covers the Costs

-Ayres said that club members applied on their own for internationalization grants through the Center for Global Engagement, under the “student activities” category — the other is “campus programming.”
+Ayres said that club members applied on their own for internationalization grants through the Institute for Global Engagement, under the “student activities” category — the other is “campus programming.”
 The grant paid for registration, travel costs and three nights in the nice Sheraton Hotel in downtown Montreal.

 “What most impressed me, they worked hard during the fall beginning to prepare for the conference,” Ayres said.
 “They ran crisis simulations and began to prepare early on and it paid off as our students really held their own and were represented across a couple committees.”